Kingdom of Cusco: Hanan Cusco

 Titu Cusi Huallpa took the name of Yahuar Huaca (c.
 1380) "The one who cries blood" when he succeeded his father, in commemoration of the event in his childhood.
-At the beginning of his reign, he had to put down another attempted rebellion by the sinchis of the Muyna and Pinagua chiefdoms with the help of Vicaquirao, which earned him the title of Apukispay as his brother's "right arm", the constant rebellions that occurred were likely due to the lack of soldiers in the conquered territories, so after discussing the matter both agreed on leaving garrisons on each annexed land.
+At the beginning of his reign, he had to put down another attempted rebellion by the sinchis of the Muyna and Pinagua ayllus with the help of Vicaquirao, which earned him the title of Apukispay as his brother's "right arm", the constant rebellions that occurred were likely due to the lack of soldiers in the conquered territories, so after discussing the matter both agreed on leaving garrisons on each annexed land.
 After this, he conquered around 10 neighbouring ayllus from Cusco and had a son with a concubine whom he named Viccho Tupac, after an ayllu with the same name.

 During this period of time there were no incidents with the Ayarmacas thanks to his marriage with Mama Chiquia, who ended up becoming the Coya, and whom with he had his sons Paucar Ayllu and Pahuac Huallpa Mayta, the latter became his successor despite being the youngest between both.
-This disgusted the Huallacan chiefdom, who wanted Marcayuto – the son of Yahuar Huaca with a Huallacan woman – to become the Auqui, probably with the intention of having influence over the government.
+This disgusted the Huallacan kingdom, who wanted Marcayuto – the son of Yahuar Huaca with a Huallacan woman – to become the Auqui (crown prince), probably with the intention of having influence over the government.
 They planned to ambush the young prince in the town of Paulo, and so sent an invitation, to which his father agreed, but had his son be accompanied by 40 Rinriyuq (Inca noblemen) as bodyguards with the order to kill anyone who posed a threat to him.

 Despite the precautions, both were killed in the ambush, and so Yahuar Huaca ordered the razing of the town of Paulo, capital of the Huallacan people, banishing some and massacring many others.
-After this tragic incident, the Sapa Inca prepared his army for an expedition towards the Collasuyo, for which most of his confederate chiefdoms and ayllus lent themselves, attracted by the promise of making the war with "blood and fire", his project was interrupted by an uprising of the Cunti peoples, who were pressured by the mandatory mitas in favor of the nobility and fearing that the triumph of Cusco would increase their power.
+After this tragic incident, the Sapa Inca prepared his army for an expedition towards the Collasuyo, for which most of his confederate polities and ayllus lent themselves, attracted by the promise of making the war with "blood and fire", his project was interrupted by an uprising of the Cunti peoples, who were pressured by the mandatory mitas in favor of the nobility and fearing that the triumph of Cusco would increase their power.
 They took advantage of a party in Cusco in which Yahuar Huaca was drunk to hit him on the head, which was a signal for all the present Cuntis to rise up in arms.
 Realizing that it was an insurrection, he went to take refuge at the Inticancha along with others, but they were all killed at the entrance of the temple.
 The rebels could have sacked the city, but stopped due to a thunderstorm that fell unexpectedly, believing it a providential omen and probably fearing retaliation from the Cusco army, they all returned to their lands.